 J: I guess I try to turn a negative into a positive.
 I’m not really good at planning things out so I can’t look ahead and say “ok, tomorrow I’m shooting so and so, I know what I want to do”.
 Instead, I go the opposite way and I’m very very spontaneous.
 I have no idea what I’m going to do until suddenly I see something.
 It’s all happening in the moment.
 The inspiration always comes from whatever is right in front of me.
 From that, I try to construct an image that is true to my mind.
 The inspiration is never-ending because environments are never-ending.
 And that’s how I know that I’m never going to repeat myself because I just go to different places.

-P: Do you have any advice you’d like to give to someone who’s thinking of turning their passion for photography into more than a hobby?
+P: Do you have any advice you’s like to give to someone who’s thinking of turning their passions from photography more than a hobby?

 J: The first thing I would say is to not get ahead of yourself and anticipate great success right from the start.
 You’d end up setting the bar really high and might inevitably end up being disappointed.
 Your goal is to improve everyday—if you get a little better everyday, eventually you’ll become a genius.
 It’s all about seeing daily improvements in your work, not necessarily in the number of people who follow it.
 A great example of that is Humans of New York.
 For the first year he [Brandon Stanton, author of photobook Humans of New York] was walking around and shooting photos every day, and nobody cared.
 Now everybody knows his work because he didn’t give up.
 When I was doing my dance work, before anyone cared, I still had to go out and shoot it.
 I’d ask myself why I was even doing it.
 But for some reason, I stuck with it.
 If I had quit, I obviously wouldn’t even be talking here right now.
 It really is about continuing to work on something and being dedicated to it.